mikedewar/resume/README.md

 **Modelling Behaviour** (Edinburgh and New York 2008 - 2014) - This
-work, the Edinburgh portion of which resulted in a successful startup called Actual Analytics, seeks to automate routine animal behavioural analysis from collected video data.
+work, the Edinburgh portion of which resulted in a successful startup called Actual Analytics, sought to automate routine animal behavioural analysis from collected video data.
 I continued the theoretical aspects of this work at Columbia University, and scaled up to large online audiences at The New York Times.